 Active transportation has many advantages over vehicle travel—such as improved health, lesser environmental footprint, greater affordability, and social benefits on both a personal and community level.
 It can take many forms and is continually evolving as new technologies emerge.

 A key goal of the plan is to improve connections between municipal areas and rural areas in order to create opportunities that will encourage residents to use active transportation on their daily trips - to work, to school, to shop, and to recreation.
-The plan will therefore identify connections among the CVRD’s Core Settlement Areas – being the municipalities, the rural settlement nodes (Union Bay, Saratoga, Mt.
+The plan identifies connections among the CVRD’s Core Settlement Areas – being the municipalities, the rural settlement nodes (Union Bay, Saratoga, Mt.
 Washington), and K'omoks First Nation lands.

 Another key goal of the Active Transportation Network Plan is to ensure safe and accessible transportation options are available and accessible for all residents regardless of age, ability, or income to improve safety, and reduce Greenhouse Gas (GHG) emissions throughout the region.

-Regional Growth Strategy and Transportation
+Regional Growth Strategy

 The CVRD’s Regional Growth Strategy (RGS) was approved in 2010 after much public engagement and participation, and is a shared vision for managing growth and community impacts in our diverse urban and rural neighbourhoods.
 It is a plan to which the CVRD, City of Courtenay, Town of Comox, and Village of Cumberland must adhere, and it outlines policies, goals, and objectives for the region as we look toward the future.
 Eight overarching goals are outlined in the RGS, and the Active Transportation Network Plan will directly work toward three of them, which are outlined below.